freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-52.english.md

 Set the `y` values for the `tumblrLine` by using a "`d` function" that returns your Tumblr followers for each data point.

-So you can see that the `x` values for each line will be the same, but the `y` values will use the data from the different platforms.
+You should see that the `x` values for each line will be the same, but the `y` values will use the data from the different platforms.
 </section>

 ## Instructions